lu4nm3/nextime/README.md

 })
 ```

-Nextime does this by using a `Semigroupal` to group all of the errors together.
-This is much more convenient than having
+Nextime does this by using a `Semigroupal` to group all of the errors together which makes it much more convenient than
-to constantly fix and recompile every error until there are no more.
+having to constantly fix and recompile each individual error until there are no more.

-You will notice that when dealing with grouped errors, Nextime keeps to the same aggregations within each multipart
-expression as described in the previous section.